 —

 On April 1, 2022, a tasting room at 1040 Main Street in downtown Napa opened, featuring select wines from New Frontier Wine Company including several former Bounty Hunter labels (that Bulgheroni kept after the sale of Bounty Hunter), plus wines from Alejandro Bulgheroni Lithology and Renwood Winery.
-Vineyard sources are quite diverse, ranging from some of the top Beckstoffer owned and farmed sites in Napa Valley, to other locations within California as well as select parts of South America, Australia and Europe.
-We have a separate review of New Frontier Wine Company and their accompanying tasting room on this website.
+This space has since transitioned into the Lithology Lounge, showcasing wines exclusively from Lithology.
+Vineyard sources are quite diverse for the various brands under Bulgheroni’s ownership, ranging from some of the top Beckstoffer owned and farmed sites in Napa Valley, to other locations within California as well as select parts of South America, Australia and Europe.

 Bodega Garzón